Lecture recordings @FBW

 Check out the helpful PFD for students: "Lesopnames: wat doe je ermee (NL)", found under Q&A on lesson recordings, 1st question: 'How do I emphasize the importance of class attendance?'

-Panopto, the new video platform at UGent
+Panopto, the video platform at UGent

-For more information about Panopto, check out the multimedia page on "Panopto".
+For more information about Panopto, check out the intranet page on "All about Panopto".

 Need support?